blakeohare/crayon/Docs/project/index.md

 }
 ```

-In code, this would be used with the `$var` dictionary...
+In the project source code, this would be used with the `$var` dictionary...

 ```csharp
   ...